Tenchi2xh/CRT/doc/thesis/chapters/b_rendering.md

 The *focal distance*'s effect is very straight forward: it controls the distance at which the focal plane will reside, in which objects are in focus and not blurred.

 Finally, the aperture shape will determine the shape of the *bokeh* (see section \ref{sec:camera}).
 We need to model shapes, which will provide a method to obtain a uniformly distributed random point from inside their boundaries.
-A lazy but efficient approach is to take a random point from a square, which only consists of having two random float numbers ranging from 0 to 1 as $x$ and $y$ coordinates.
+A lazy but efficient approach is to take random points from a square, which only consists of having two random float numbers ranging from 0 to 1 as $x$ and $y$ coordinates.

 A perfect model uses a disc, which is the shape cameras try to obtain.
 Efficient and correct algorithms to generate a random point in a circle already exists and were implemented in the project.